 Please leave me a 5 STAR comment below.
 This helps others find Loaves and Dishes on the internet!

-How to Cut a Tomato For Salad
+How to Cut a Tomato for Salad Recipe (The Right Way)

 - 1 Tomato